papatakabookclub/BLIS-PYQs/index.md

 ### Term-End Examination December, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**

-- (i) What do you understand by subject approach in literature search ?
+1. What do you understand by subject approach in literature search ?
 Explain steps involved in it with examples.
-- (ii) What is an adhoc bibliography ?
+1. What is an adhoc bibliography ?
 Discuss its functions and steps involved in its preparation.
-- (iii) What is selective dissemination of information (SDI) service ?
+1. What is selective dissemination of information (SDI) service ?
 Explain the steps involved in providing it.
-- (iv) What is an abstracting periodical ?
+1. What is an abstracting periodical ?
 Discuss its need and purpose.
-- (v) Define information analysis and synthesis.
+1. Define information analysis and synthesis.
 Describe the steps involved in it.
-- (vi) Discuss the 7 P’s of marketing of services in the context of web marketing.
+1. Discuss the 7 P’s of marketing of services in the context of web marketing.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

-- (i) Differentiate between a single source digest and a multiple source digest.
+1. Differentiate between a single source digest and a multiple source digest.
 List the components of a digest.
-- (ii) Describe how would you organise a newspaper clipping service.
+1. Describe how would you organise a newspaper clipping service.
-- (iii) What is consolidated information ?
+1. What is consolidated information ?
 Describe the process of information consolidation.
-- (iv) Explain the concepts of packaging and repackaging of information.
+1. Explain the concepts of packaging and repackaging of information.
-- (v) Describe the guidelines for the effective presentation and layout of a technical digest.
+1. Describe the guidelines for the effective presentation and layout of a technical digest.
-- (vi) Enumerate the services of British Library Document Supply Centre (BLDSC).
+1. Enumerate the services of British Library Document Supply Centre (BLDSC).
 Describe any two of these.
-- (vii) Enumerate different web-based information sharing services.
+1. Enumerate different web-based information sharing services.
 Describe any two of these services.
-- (viii) Discuss issues and challenges associated with quality web content.
+1. Discuss issues and challenges associated with quality web content.

 ---

 ### Term-End Examination June, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**

-- 1.1 What is meant by Current Awareness Service (CAS) ?
+1. What is meant by Current Awareness Service (CAS) ?
 Describe the steps of preparing Current Contents type of CAS.
-- 1.2 Describe how you can provide SDI service to your users.
+1. Describe how you can provide SDI service to your users.
 Illustrate with the help of a flowchart.
-- 1.3 Define technical digest.
+1. Define technical digest.
 Describe its various categories.
-- 1.4 Write an essay on translation services in India.
+1. Write an essay on translation services in India.
 - 1.5 What is social networking ?
 Describe the features of any three social networking sites.
 - 1.6 Explain the concept of web marketing mix.